DataDog/hiring-engineers/answers.md

  ![](2elementapitimeboard.jpg)&nbsp;&nbsp;

 It is at this point things get wonky.
+I can create a timeboard via the API that includes json for the first 2 graphs (that query *my_metric*) but with addition of json for the 3rd graph, which queries a MongoDB metric, *mongodb.mem.resident* it fails with a query parser error:

+    ./createtimeboard3elements.sh
+    {"errors": ["Error(s) found in query:\nError parsing query: \n unable to parse anomalies(avg:mongodb.mem.resident{host:colby-exercise- machine.localdomain}, basic, 2): Rule 'scope_expr' didn't match at ', 2)' (line 1, column 83)."]}[root@localhost tmp]# ./createtimeboard3elements.sh

 	api_key=584df05c35575f36e17d3543d00c341d
 	app_key=4f8e48cb7882de1fced12344f6e42de7fad9ad49